giantswarm/docs/src/content/overview/architecture/_index.md

 ## Observability

-Observability on the Giant Swarm platform is based in Mimir, Loki and Grafana.
-The stack runs in the management cluster and provides a centralized view of the platform metrics, logs, and traces.
-You can add application metrics and logs letting the your teams detect anomalies, troubleshoot issues, and optimize resources efficiently.
-The platform supports customizable dashboards and alerts, enabling proactive management and a deeper understanding of application behavior and infrastructure status.
+Observability on the Giant Swarm platform is based on the Grafana stack.
+Collectors store metrics, logs and traces in central storage and you can use them in the managed Grafana instance on your management cluster to get a centralized view, set up alerts and dashboards, or troubleshoot issues.
+In our tutorial (TODO LINK HERE OR BELOW), you see how easily your developers can start monitoring applications with this stack.
+Giant Swarm's pre-installed dashboards let you view the infrastructure and cluster health without extra effort.

 ## Single sign-on